Watch BTS perform 'Butter' at the Billboard Music Awards

 BTS were nominated for and subsequently won the 2021 Billboard Music Awards for Top Selling Song (for ‘Dynamite’), Top Duo/Group, Top Song Sales Artist and Top Social Artist (fan-voted).

-The band were featured on a lineup that also included Doja Cat and SZA performing ‘Kiss Me’ live for the first time, Alicia Keys, Twenty One Pilots, Duran Duran and DJ Khaled with H.E.R. and Migos.
+The band were featured on a lineup that also included Doja Cat and SZA performing ‘Kiss Me More’ live for the first time, Alicia Keys, Twenty One Pilots, Duran Duran and DJ Khaled with H.E.R. and Migos.

 Elsewhere during the Billboard Music Awards ceremony, Drake was crowned Artist of the Decade, bringing his son on stage with him to accept the award.